 From 1985-93, Don was a journalist.
 For seven years, at U.S. News & World Report, he covered politics and the White House and, as an assistant managing editor, oversaw national and international coverage.
 He also worked at The American Lawyer, has written for publications including The New York Times and POLITICO, was a CBS News on-air analyst and has appeared on many TV news shows.
 Since 2000, he has helped write the annual Kennedy Center Honors TV production, winning two Writers Guild of America awards.

 In the 1980s, Don was a media lawyer at New York’s Patterson, Belknap, Webb & Tyler.
-He is Vice Chair of the Board of Directors of the U.S. Public Broadcasting Service (PBS) and on the Boards of the Urban Institute, the News Literacy Project and digital media business Fora.tv.
+He is on the Boards of the Urban Institute, the News Literacy Project and digital media business Fora.tv.
 Don is also a member of the Reuters Editorial Advisory Board.
 In 2013, he was inducted into the North Carolina Journalism and Communications Hall of Fame.

 Don received a B.A. from The University of North Carolina at Chapel Hill (Phi Beta Kappa), a Master’s in International Relations from the London School of Economics and Political Science, and a J.D. from The University of Virginia School of Law.
 He lives with his wife, Nancy Bard, and two sons in Washington, D.C.